pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/03_System_Setup_and_Hosting/13_Amazon_AWS_Setup/03_Amazon_AWS_S3_Setup.md

 ## Customize the Storage Locations of Pimcore

-Create a new file named `/constants.php` in your document root and put the following code in it.
+Create a new file named `/constants.php` in `/app/constants.php` and put the following code in it.

 Again, please have a look at the comments in the code.